Smart Export Guarantee (SEG): get paid for your surplus solar

 Time-of-use (TOU) tariffs

 Peak-rate export tariffs — typically requiring a home battery so you can choose when to export.
-Octopus Flux is the most well-known example, paying up to approximately 30p/kWh for exports during peak demand periods (typically early morning and early evening).
-However, this requires pairing with an Octopus import tariff and a compatible battery system.
+Octopus is the most well-known example: as of 2026 its Intelligent Octopus Flux tariff pays around 23p/kWh for exports during peak demand periods, but it requires pairing with an Octopus import tariff and a compatible battery system.
+Headline peak rates like this move regularly, so confirm the current figure before relying on it.

 A TOU export tariff is not straightforwardly “better” — you need to use more electricity off-peak and export at peak to realise the benefit.
 If you do not have a battery, a competitive fixed-rate tariff is usually the more practical choice.